By: Dr. Jaycie Loewen Last Updated: March 6, 2023

 However, this mechanism can be disrupted by a head injury.
 Vascular and axonal shearing and pulling can disrupt blood circulation and deprive some areas of the brain of the amount of oxygen needed to operate normally.
 The brain continues to try to deliver supplies, attempting different routes to reach the final destination, but this is typically a less efficient method.
 Ultimately, some areas can’t get enough blood and become hypoactive.
 Many of the signs and symptoms PCS patients experience are directly or indirectly caused by this disruption.

 For most patients, symptoms will continue until healthy neurovascular coupling is restored.
 Therefore, our main focus during treatment is to restore this mechanism using a combination of physical and cognitive activities.
 We also work extensively to rehabilitate the autonomic nervous system, which can be disrupted and contribute to symptoms after a brain injury.
-Most patients undergo treatment with us for one week.
+Most patients undergo treatment with us for one or more weeks.

 Some of the therapies we use during treatment include: